GAKUEngine/gaku/README.md

 GAKU Engine [学エンジン]
 ========================
 GAKU Engine, or just "GAKU" for short is the "GenSou Academic Karte Unification Engine".
-The gaku character 「学」 means "Learning", so saying GAKU Engine is roughly equivilent to saying "Learning Engine".
+The gaku character 「学」 means "Learning", so saying GAKU Engine is roughly equivalent to saying "Learning Engine".

 GAKU is a modular, extendable, Open Source school and student management system built on Rails.